ddamato/css-identify-overrides/README.md

 The main export of this package is expected to run in the browser.
 It takes a single argument; a string of CSS declarations that are expected to be styling the elements on the page.
 The return value will be a collection of reported elements which have styles that override the given styles.

+## Examples
+Check out the console at the following link: https://ddamato.github.io/css-identify-overrides/examples

 ## How it works
 1. Create a disabled stylesheet from the provided styles.
 1. Collect all the page stylesheets.